mamodar/datalinker/readme.md

 ### Configure PostgreSQL database
 Connect to your server and login into postgres `sudo -u postgres psql postgres`, in postgres:
-1. create the mamodar database `CREATE DATABASE mamodar;`
+1. create the datalinker database `CREATE DATABASE datalinker;`
-2. connect to the mamodar database `\connect mamodar`
+2. connect to the datalinker database `\connect datalinker`
-3. create a mamodar postgres user `CREATE ROLE mamodar;`
+3. create a datalinker postgres user `CREATE ROLE datalinker;`
-4. set a password for the mamodar user `\password mamodar`
+4. set a password for the datalinker user `\password datalinker`
 5. create all tables, views, and functions by calling the content of the file `misc\generate_database.sql`.
 6. quit postgres `\q`